Shotover Jetboat ride is one of the very most popular things to do in Queenstown.

 Back on ground after a successful jump!

-This half day excursion takes you up to Skipper’s Canyon where you’ll don a wetsuit and other safety equipment before you spend up to 2 hours navigating the challenging rapids of the river.
+Good to know: This half-day excursion takes you to Skippers Canyon, where you will gear up in a wetsuit and safety equipment before spending up to two hours on the river.

 Paragliding is one of the most beautiful things to do in Queenstown.